Archival material

 Photograph

-Uncredited photograph of Namer at the inauguration the new branch of la Centrale d'artisanat du Québec, June 1970.
+Uncredited portait of Namer surrounded by pottery at her solo exhibition at la Centrale d'artisanat du Québec, rue Peel, Montreal, 1970.

 Newspaper Clipping